openstates/billy/docs/configuration.rst

 Billy has a global configuration object at :data:`billy.conf.settings` that is used in scraping, import, and serving the API.

-If billy finds a module named :mod:`billy_settings` on the global import path it will import that module.
-Values found in a custom
-:mod:`billy_settings` will override all default settings.
-It is also possible to provide custom settings by adding additional all-caps variables in your custom :mod:`billy_settings`.
+All billy scripts attempt to load a :mod:`billy_settings` module which should either be on the import path or in the working directory, this file can contain overrides and custom settings.
+As of 0.9.2 if no :mod:`billy_settings` module can be located a warning message will be printed to the console.

 .. module:: billy.conf